 Her radio show Songs in the Key of Life originally began life on Dublin station TXFM, where it ran from 2014-2016 before transferring to Today FM.
 Nadine also presented the arts show The Kiosk on Dublin station Phantom 105.2 from 2006-2013 and The Breakfast Club on Phantom from 2013-2014.

 From Skibbereen, Co.
-Cork originally, Nadine has served for several years as a director of The Southern Star, a broadsheet newspaper based in Skibbereen, which has 50,000 readers every week, as Co.
+Cork originally, Nadine is a director of The Southern Star, a broadsheet newspaper based in Skibbereen, which has 50,000 readers every week, as Co.
 Cork’s largest circulating weekly.

 In between her hurtles towards various deadlines, she loves going to gigs, hanging out with friends and reading enormous amounts of fiction.
 She has an M.Phil. in Creative Writing from Trinity College Dublin and a first-class honours degree in English and Philosophy from University College Cork.